scala/improvement-proposals/content/fewer-braces.md

 ## Motivation

 After extensive experience with the current indentation rules I conclude that they are overall a big success.
-However. they still feel incomplete and a bit unsystematic since we can replace `{...}` in the majority of situations, but there are also important classes of situations where braces remain mandatory.
+However, they still feel incomplete and a bit unsystematic since we can replace `{...}` in the majority of situations, but there are also important classes of situations where braces remain mandatory.
 In particular, braces are currently needed around blocks as function arguments.

 It seems very natural to generalize the current class syntax indentation syntax to function arguments.
 In both cases, an indentation block is started by a colon at the end of a line.
+Doing so will bring two major benefits:

+ - Better _consistency_, since we avoid the situation where braces are sometimes optional and in other places mandatory.
+ - Better _readability_ in many common use cases, similar to why current optional braces lead to better readability.

 ## Proposed solution